Victor Herbert: Initial musical life in New York City

 During the Summer of 1888, Herbert became Seidl's assistant conductor of the New York Philharmonic's ten-week summer concert seasons on the Boardwalk at Brighton Beach, a prestigious post.
 Seidl's concert seasons made Brighton Beach an important New York musical venue each summer.
 Herbert conducted the 80-piece orchestra in lighter works paired with more serious repertoire at summer concerts and festivals over the next few years.
-Herbert's association with the New York Philharmonic ended in 1898, after 11 seasons, serving variously as an assistant conductor, guest conductor and solo cellist.
-In Fall 1888, soprano Emma Juchs hired Herbert to music direct a "concert party" tour of cities and towns in the midwest that had seen little art music, presenting a quartet of singers in varied programs of songs, operatic scenes and arias to new audiences.
+Herbert's association with the New York Philharmonic ended in 1898, after 11 seasons of serving variously as an assistant conductor, guest conductor and solo cellist.
+In Fall 1888, soprano Emma Juchs hired Herbert to music-direct a "concert party" tour of cities and towns in the midwest that had seen little art music, presenting a quartet of singers in varied programs of songs, operatic scenes and arias to new audiences.
 The accompaniment was usually pianist Adele Aus de Ohe and Herbert at the cello.
 The group presented their concerts to wealthy patrons at fashionable private parties and at mostly smaller venues to local audiences, educating them about opera, art songs and contemporary music.

 Conducting and composing successes

 On December 1, 1888, Seidl programmed Herbert's Serenade for String Orchestra, Op.
 12 as part of a concert at Steinway Hall, with the composer conducting.
 In January 1889, Herbert and violinist Max Bendix were the soloists in the American premiere of the challenging Double Concerto, Op.
 102 for Violin, Cello and Orchestra by Brahms.
 Conductor Theodore Thomas then invited Herbert to conduct and perform with him in Chicago.
 In 1889, Herbert formed the Metropolitan Trio Club with Bendix and pianist Reinhold L. Herman.
 The Musical Courier gave effusive praise to both Herbert's compositions ("refined taste, abundant melodic invention") and his playing: "As a violoncellist, Mr. Herbert ranks with the foremost alive".
 Seidl brought Herbert, Förster, Bendix, Juchs, Ohe and Lilli Lehmann, together with a large orchestra and 500-voice chorus, to Pittsburgh, Pennsylvania in May 1889 as part of a big music festival to celebrate the new Exposition Building.
+That December he was a soloist with the Boston Symphony Orchestra led by Arthur Nikisch for the opening of Lincoln Music Hall in Washington, D.C.

 Herbert also played and conducted for the Worcester Music Festival, where he returned repeatedly through the 1890s.
 In the autumn of 1889, Herbert also joined the faculty of the National Conservatory of Music, where he taught cello and music composition for several years.
 In 1890, he was appointed the conductor of the Boston Festival Orchestra, serving there in seasons through 1893, in addition to all of his conducting commitments elsewhere.
 In 1891, Herbert premiered an ambitious cantata, The Captive, for solo voices, chorus and full orchestra.
 His Irish Rhapsody (1892), written for the Gaelic Society of New York enjoyed a brief but intense period of popularity.